GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

   </details>

   <details>
-   <summary>Redirect user to TechPass portal login page</summary>
+   <summary>Redirect user to TechPass Portal login page</summary>

   **Earlier**:
-  When user clicks the BACK button on their browser while logging out from the TechPass portal, an error is displayed as the session is no longer valid.
+  When user clicks the BACK button on their browser while logging out from the TechPass Portal, an error is displayed as the session is no longer valid.

   **Now**:
-   When user clicks the BACK button on their browser while logging out from the TechPass portal, user will be redirected to the TechPass portal login page.
+   When user clicks the BACK button on their browser while logging out from the TechPass Portal, user will be redirected to the TechPass Portal login page.

   </details>